Gamma Knife Surgery for Malignant Glioma

 You will be taken to a room to rest until you are fully awake.
 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 You will then be able to go home or be taken to your hospital room.

-- Diuretics help decrease swelling in your brain.
+- Medicines may be given to relieve pain or nausea.
+You may also need medicines to prevent seizures or a bacterial infection.
+Medicines may be given to decrease swelling in your brain.
 This may help increase blood flow to your brain.

 You may need open brain surgery if problems occur during gamma knife surgery.
 Your brain, eyes, bones, blood vessels, or nerves may get damaged during surgery.
 Radiation may cause nausea, vomiting, skin or blood problems, or seizures.
-Surgery may not completely remove your tumor, or your tumor may come back.
+Surgery may not completely remove the tumor, or the tumor may come back.
 You may get a blood clot in your leg or arm.
 This may become life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.